A few years ago, I decided to break into consulting and boy was that a good decision.

 The Take Away

-If you’re passionate about something, find a way to maximize the time you spend doing and learning about that thing – whatever it is.
+If you’re passionate about something and want to get better, find a way to maximize the time you spend doing and learning about that thing – whatever it is.
 For me that *something* was DW/BI development – and maximizing my learning potential meant going to work for a consulting company and surrounding myself with people a lot smarter and more experienced than myself.
 For you that might mean something else.

 You only get one life.
 There’s no God, no rules, except for those you accept or create for yourself.
 Then once it’s over… it’s over.
 Dreamless sleep forever and ever.
 So why not be happy while you’re here? – Nate Fisher (Six Feet Under)